doudar/SmartSpin2k/README.md

 12. Attach the stepper crossbar to the stepper motor.
 13. Install the stepper motor.
 14. Put the cover on.
+15. Connect to the SmartSpin2k Wifi network for initial configuration.
+Default password is "password"

 ummm that was easy...right? :)